Multilevel Fair Allocation with Matroid-Rank Preferences: Introduction

-{\bf Related work.} Recently, \emph{group fairness} has become a highly active topic in fair division.
-Notably, \cite{Aziz_Rey_2019,Conitzer_et_al2019} studied group fairness notions requiring fairness to be achieved among \emph{any} group, and introduced different relaxations of group envy-freeness.
-In settings where groups are \emph{pre-defined}, several notions and algorithms have also been proposed \cite{Benabbou_et_al_2019, Chakraborty_et_al_2020,Kyropoulou_2019, Aleksandrov_Walsh_2018}.
-Our second algorithm extends the General Yankee Swap \cite{Viswanathan_Zick2023b} to the multi-level setting.
+Recently, \emph{group fairness} has become an active topic in fair division.
+For example, \cite{Aziz_Rey_2019,Conitzer_et_al2019} studied group fairness notions requiring fairness to be achieved among \emph{any} group, and introduced different relaxations of group envy-freeness.
+When groups are \emph{pre-defined}, several notions and algorithms have also been proposed \cite{Benabbou_et_al_2019, Chakraborty_et_al_2020,Kyropoulou_2019, Aleksandrov_Walsh_2018, GrossHumbert_et_al2023}.

+We focus on leaves with matroid-rank valuations.
+Several papers study classical (monolevel) allocation problems where agents have such utilities \cite{Benabbou_et_al2021, Babaioff_et_al2021, Viswanathan_Zick2023a}.
+In particular, our second algorithm extends the General Yankee Swap \cite{Viswanathan_Zick2023b} to our multilevel setting.

-Also closely related in spirit to our contribution is the recent work of \cite{scarlett_et_al2023,Bu_et_al2024} which seeks to reconcile the perspectives of groups and individual agents.
+Also closely related in spirit to our contribution is the work of \cite{scarlett_et_al2023,Bu_et_al2024,Aggarwal_et_al2024} which seeks to reconcile the perspectives of groups and individual agents.
 More precisely, \cite{scarlett_et_al2023} study individual and group envy-freeness in settings where groups' valuations depend on the valuations of their constituent agents, and they propose algorithms that provide guarantees at both levels.
-By contrast, \cite{Bu_et_al2024} argue that agents at different levels may have distinct preferences, notably that groups' preferences do not necessarily aggregate the valuations of their constituent agents (an assumption we make in this paper).
-Note that in both cases, the model remains limited to two-level settings.
+By contrast, \cite{Bu_et_al2024} argue that agents at different levels may have distinct preferences, notably that groups' preferences do not necessarily aggregate the valuations of their constituent agents (while we do assume that nodes aggregate the utility of their children in this paper).
+Lastly, \cite{Aggarwal_et_al2024} studies a bilevel allocation problem, motivated by the way some food charities operate.
+In contrast with our paper, their paper focuses on auction mechanisms.
+All of these papers remain limited to two-level settings.

+Furthermore, our setting resembles the recent multilevel apportionment model from \cite{Schmidt_et_al2025}.
+Indeed, their hierarchical model is similar to ours, representing the hierarchy through a tree.
+However, the scope of the paper is specifically on apportionment methods, a specific subfield of resource allocation.

-Our model also shares some similarities with the growing body of work on local fairness \cite{Abebe_et_al_2017,Beynier_et_al2019, BREDERECK_2022}, as the underlying hierarchical structure induces a visibility constraint (e.g., only labs affiliated to the same department can compare their situations).
+Our model also shares similarities with the trend of work on local fairness \cite{Abebe_et_al_2017,Beynier_et_al2019, BREDERECK_2022}, as the hierarchical structure induces some sort of visibility constraint (e.g., only labs affiliated to the same department can compare their situations).